openNDS/mesh11sd/README.md

   2. *The Node by Node installation method* can also be used, but is significantly less efficient.
 It takes much more time and a greater in depth knowledge of OpenWrt to deploy and uses more flash space on the nodes.
 In addition, there is greater scope for error.
 There will however be little or no performance penalty if using this method.

-### 4.1 Rapid Deployment Firmware Flash
+### Rapid Deployment Firmware Flash

 An 802.11s mesh backhaul can be rapidly deployed by taking advantage of the OpenWrt Firmware Selector (or the Image Builder) and the Mesh11sd package.

-We will go through the simple steps to create a flash image that contains all that is required to deploy a mesh network backhaul.
+We will go through the simple steps to create a flash image that contains all that is required to deploy a mesh network.
+We will call this network the *mesh backhaul* as it is the virtual wireless infrastructure that carries user data from one point to another in the background.

-In this case we will use one hardware model, but there is no requirement for all the nodes of the mesh to be the same hardware.
+By means of an example, we will use one hardware model, but there is no requirement for all the nodes of the mesh to be the same hardware.
 Obviously, a flash image will have to be made for each hardware type.

 #### Using The Firmware Selector to Create a Custom Image

-For this example we will use the GL-iNet MT300N-V2, a tiny low cost device capable of 300Mb/s in backhaul operation.
+For this example we will use the GL-iNet MT300N-V2, a tiny low cost device capable of 300Mb/s for mesh backhaul traffic.

 The Firmware Selector can be found here: